zviadm/celoterminal/README.md

 ### Network Endpoints

-Out-of-the box Celo Terminal communicates with following services:
+Out-of-the box, Celo Terminal communicates with the following services:
 * Celo Blockchain: https://forno.celo.org (can be changed to any other client node).
 * Celo WalletConnect Relay: wss://walletconnect.celo.org
 * Github: https://api.github.com/... (for checking and downloading Celo Terminal upgrades).